Data Availability

 Off-chain Storage Integration: Utilizing decentralized storage solutions such as IPFS and Arweave, data shards are stored externally.
 MsgPublishData includes only a metadata URI pointing to these erasure-coded data shares, reducing the on-chain block size requirements for Blob transactions and enhancing scalability.

-In this setup, full nodes must transfer and download transaction data within the mempool.
+In typical DAS setup, full nodes must transfer and download transaction data within the mempool.

-To address this, Sunrise v2 implements the following solutions:
+To address these problems in DAC and DAS, Sunrise v2 implements the following solutions:

-Off-chain Erasure Encoding: Blob data is encoded off-chain to reduce validator load.
+Off-chain Erasure Encoding: Blob data is processed for Erasure Coding in off-chain program, to reduce validator load.

 External Storage: Blob data is stored on decentralized storage platforms like IPFS and Arweave.
 Rather than containing blob data on-chain, MsgPublishData holds a metadata URI pointing to erasure-coded data shares.